Ferroin/Roll35/README.md

   for the variant automatically.
 This is done to make the datast maller and slightly improve performance and resource usage of the bot itself.
-* In a handful of places, the official tables are, quite simply, broken (they either have missing ranges of dice values, or have specific values that correlate to multiple items).
+* In a handful of places, the official tables are, quite simply, broken (they either have missing ranges of dice values, or have specific values that correlate to multiple items, or have ranges that are logically swapped).
 If ranges are missing, we behave as if they simply did not exist (that is, all the other items keep their proper relative proportions), and if there are duplicate values we adjust accordingly.
 All such cases are documented in comments in the [data.yaml](./data.yaml) file.